 Hudson Valley Advance Directives Attorney

-Ensuring the Success of Your Healthcare Wishes
+Ensuring the Success of Your Healthcare Wishes in New York

 Advance directives are legally valid instructions to ensure your wishes are carried out if you become incapacitated.
-New York State recognizes two types of advance directive that will protect your medical rights.
+New York State recognizes two types of advance directives that will protect your medical rights.
 Our attorneys at Letterio & Haug, LLP can help you construct either type to ensure your document is legally sound and enforceable.

-The first, and oldest, type of advance directive is known as a living will.
+The first and oldest type of advance directive is known as a living will.
 This document allows you to state your medical care wishes in the event you develop an irreversible medical condition that prevents you from stating these decisions.
-A living will becomes effective if you are:

 - terminally ill;

-- permanently unconscious; or
+- permanently unconscious, or

 - minimally conscious (i.e. you have brain damage so severe you will never recover the ability to make decisions).

-New York does not have any specific laws recognizing living wills but replies upon clear evidence of your wishes.
+New York does not have any specific laws recognizing living wills but relies upon clear evidence of your wishes.
 For this reason, it’s imperative that your living will be as specific and clear as possible.
 You must sign a living will in the presence of a witness in order to ensure it is legally binding.

 An attending physician has the power to carry out the directive to their own interpretation.
 A friend or family member who may know the exact wishes has no legal standing to interpret the meaning of the directive or instruct the physician on the meaning of the document.